bahadley/learning-akka/ch2/akkademy-db-client/README.md

 Increase the Future timeout values used in the `AkkademyClient` and `AkkademyClientSpec` classes if the client encounters **timeout errors**.
 This may occur in memory constrained environments such as VMs.
-It was observed that both ActorSystems and associated JVMs required over 900MB of RAM.
+It was observed that sbt, both ActorSystems, and associated JVMs required over 900MB of RAM.
 Latency will increase dramatically if swapping to disk occurs.